Augmented Reality | Data Visualisation | UX Design

 16-24 year olds are concerned about climate change and want to change their behaviours but find it difficult to keep consistently motivated.

-Provide people with information about their carbon footprint and environmental news in an engaging way to support them in making meaingful change.
+Provide people with information about their carbon footprint and environmental news in an engaging way to support them in making meaningful change.

 Choose your habitat